dictu-lang/Dictu/docs/docs/standard-lib/bigint.md

 ## BigInt

-To make use of the UUID module an import is required.
+To make use of the BigInt module an import is required.

 ```cs
 import BigInt;